$2 Trillion Coronavirus Relief Bill Presents A Reckoning For Libertarians

 Massie was the guy who caught hell from all sides Friday when he tried to force a roll call vote on the coronavirus relief bill in the House of Representatives.
 He said he wanted every individual member to record his or her vote on the gargantuan $2 trillion package, which he called the biggest relief bill in the history of mankind.

-For Massie and many like him, the bill that aims to forestall economic disaster in the face of pandemic is, in itself, a fiscal calamity and a radical turn in governing philosophy.
+For Massie and many like him, the bill that aims to forestall economic disaster in the face of a pandemic is, in itself, a fiscal calamity and a radical turn in governing philosophy.
 Letting this go without a recorded vote was capitulation on a profound scale — a violation of all he held sacred.

 "If this bill is so great for America, why not allow a vote on it?" he fumed on Twitter.